 United Way of St. Clair County has identified additional community needs in the following areas and provided assistance in coordinating and collaborating resources to fulfill these needs: emergency food and shelter.

 The Federal Emergency Food and Shelter Program provides funding for agencies delivering basic human service needs to victims of personal crisis and unemployment.
 In St. Clair County, our United Way manages these funds as a service to the community.
-This past year, $75,858 (Phase 37), $108,151 (Phase CARES), and $9,925 (Phase CARES ~ SSA) was distributed in St. Clair County.
+Last year, $50,231 (Phase 39) and $155,252 (Phase ARPAR) was available for distribution in St. Clair County.
 Organizations previously receiving funding through EFSP dollars are:

 |Blue Water Community Food Depot (Port Huron)||Mid City Nutrition (Port Huron)|